Beer pong: Winning the game

-Health effects
+Health concerns

 The game may have several associated health risks.
 As with any activity involving alcohol, beer pong may cause players to become drunken or even intoxicated enough to suffer alcohol poisoning.
 Some writers have mentioned beer pong as contributing to "out of control" college drinking.

-The supposed cleaning effects of the water "dunk" cup may be offset by bacteria in the cups.
+The supposed cleansing effect of the water "dunk" cup may be offset by bacteria in the cups.
 During the COVID-19 pandemic, a group of young people in Denmark were thought to have contracted the virus as a result of playing a version of the game where they held the table tennis balls in their mouths and spat them into the cups.

 Legal restrictions

-Some municipalities and states have attempted to ban beer pong, either from bars or in general, due to the belief that it encourages binge drinking (see Health Effects above).
+Some municipalities and states have attempted to ban beer pong from bars or in general because of the belief that it encourages binge drinking (see Health concerns above).
 In Oxford, Ohio, where Miami University is located, the city council tried to ban the game from being played outdoors.
 In Arlington, Virginia and Champaign-Urbana, Illinois, bar owners were told to stop allowing the game to be played in their establishments.
 In the fall of 2007, Georgetown University officially banned all beer pong paraphernalia such as custom-built tables and the possession of many ping-pong balls.

-Time magazine ran an article on July 31, 2008, called "The War Against Beer Pong", noting legal restrictions and bans on the game in college and elsewhere.
+Time magazine ran an article on July 31, 2008, "The War Against Beer Pong", which noted legal restrictions and bans on the game in colleges and elsewhere.

-In many states, players have taken to placing water in cups in order to hold organized beer pong tournaments legally in bars.
-Some examples of this can be found in Michigan, Massachusetts, North Carolina, and Pennsylvania.
+In many states, players have taken to placing water in cups to hold organized beer pong tournaments legally in bars.
+Some examples can be found in Michigan, Massachusetts, North Carolina, and Pennsylvania.